chas-academy/u06-fullstack-recipe-app-ClaraPrioux/README.md

 ### User Accounts

 - Users can create an account, log in, and log out.
+OBS: Login function may load slowly the first time.
 - Authentication and authorization are managed using Laravel Sanctum.

 ## Project Approach